ultreyaonline/standalone/DEVELOPERS.md

 ## Local PC Setup / Environment

-It's recommended to run a local LAMP environment for development and testing.
+You will need a LAMP environment for development and testing.

-With Laravel there are two standard options:
+With Laravel there are three standard options:

+### Sail (using Docker)

+For Windows/Mac/Linux, you can use Sail to quickly set up a dev environment and work with the application.
+You don't need to be a Docker expert to use Sail!

+You can find full documentation on using Sail at: https://laravel.com/docs/8.x/sail

+Sail is probably the fastest/easiest setup option.

 ### Valet
 For Mac users a lightweight tool called "Valet" uses Homebrew to configure local PHP/MySQL/Webserver apps and provide 90% of the same environment as the live server.
 In 5 minutes you can have a dev environment up and running with Valet.
 Instructions for setting up Valet can be found at: https://laravel.com/docs/valet